zey-2/5m-data-1.3-sql-basic-ddl/lesson.md

 ### Lesson Overview

 This lesson introduces the SQL Data Definition Language (DDL) statements.
-Learners will be able to create a database, schemas and tables, create indexes and constraints (including primary and foreign keys), alter tables, drop tables, create views, insert data, import and export data to/from a database.
+Learners will be able to create a database, schemas and tables, create indexes and constraints (including primary and foreign keys), alter tables, drop tables, create views, insert data, update data, import and export data to/from a database.

 ---